Khatia Buniatishvili, Paavo Järvi / Orchestre de Paris

 In 2010, Paavo Järvi took over the musical direction of the orchestra.
 He also was the conductor in this concert.
 Paavo Järvi was born 1962 in Tallinn, Estonia.
 His father, Neeme Järvi (*1937), is also a well-known conductor (see also Wikipedia for more information on Paavo Järvi).
 The main residence for the orchestra now is the newly opened Philharmonie de Paris.

 My first encounter with Khatia Buniatishvili was in a concert on 2009-10-04 in the old church (Alte Kirche / Künstlerhaus) in Boswil, where she gave a piano recital / duo recital with Walter Delahunt (*1946).
 She was stepping in for Martha Argerich (*1941), at very short notice.
 I don’t remember all details of the repertoire in that concert, except that she played the Piano Sonata No.7, op.83 by Sergei Prokofiev (1891 – 1953).
-However, I do remember that I was fascinated by her fast fingers: I had a stage seat, two meters from the piano, but it was impossible to follow her hands & fingers!
+However, I do remember that Khatia Buniatishvili fascinated with her fast fingers.
+I had a stage seat, two meters from the piano, but it was impossible to follow her hands & fingers!
 In the aftermath, that recital in 2009 anticipated some of the experience in this concert at the Tonhalle Zurich, see below.

 A View Onto the Podium